VerzatileDev/322COM_TeachingMaterials/Session 2/README.md

 The mesh loader handle the import of OBJ file is inside the header file : OBJloader.h.
 This is a head file only library.
 It is a simplified version of Bly7 OBJ Loader library ( https://github.com/Bly7/OBJ-Loader  ).

-Examples of a cube and a teapot OBJ files can also be downloaded from week 2.
+Examples of a house and a pig OBJ files can also be downloaded from week 2.

 ## Example of mesh class